-1. ${\tt v}={\tt e}$ : where ${\tt e}$ is a symbolic expression (i.e., has at least one symbolic operand).
-EXE builds the symbolic expression $e{sym}$ representing ${\tt e}$ , and records that &v maps to it.
-Note that EXE does not allocate a new STP variable in this case but instead will substitute $e{sym}$ for ${\tt v}$ in subsequent constraints.
-EXE removes this mapping when $\mathbf{v}$ is overwritten with a concrete value or deallocated.
-In Figure 1 (line 8), EXE records the fact that $\mathbf{p}$ maps to the symbolic expression $(char)a+i{sym}4$ and substitutes any subsequent use of $\mathbf{p}$ 's value with this expression.
-(Note that a is replaced by the actual base address of array $\mathbf{a}$ in the program.)
+(1) v = e: where e is a symbolic expression (i.e., has at least one symbolic operand).
+EXE builds the symbolic expression $e{sym}$ representing e, and records that &v (which provides a unique identifier for v) maps to it.
+Note that EXE does not allocate a new STP variable in this case but instead will substitute $e{sym}$ for v in subsequent constraints.
+EXE removes this mapping when v is overwritten with a concrete value or deallocated.
+In Figure 1 (line 8), EXE records the fact that p maps to expression (char\) $a + i{sym} 4$ and substitutes any subsequent use of p's value with this expression.
+(Note that a is replaced by the actual base address of array a in the program.)

-2. b[e]: where e is a symbolic expression and b is a concrete array.
-Since STP must reason about the set of values that b[e] could reference, EXE imports b into STP by allocating an identically-sized STP array $b{sym}$ , and initializing it to have the same (constant) contents as b.
-It then records that b maps to $b{sym}$ and removes this mapping only when the array is deallocated.

-In Figure 1 (line 12), the array expression a[\p] causes EXE to allocate $a{sym}$ , a 16-element array of 8-bit bitvectors, and assert that:
+(2) b[e]: where e is a symbolic expression and b is a concrete array.
+Since STP must reason about the set of values that b[e] could reference, EXE imports b into STP by allocating an identically-sized STP array bsym, and initializing it to have the same (constant) contents as b.
+It then records that b maps to bsym and removes this mapping only when the array is deallocated.
+In Figure 1 (line 12), the array expression a[\p] causes EXE to allocate asym, a 16-element array of 8-bit bitvectors, and assert that: